 At 1585m, the Banff Upper Hot Springs are the highest in Canada and still allow visitors the chance to enjoy the healing waters that have been visited by those in The Bow Valley for hundreds of years.
 Bring your own bathing suit or don a heritage onesie suit for the authentic 1800’s experience.
 Visit early in the day for the most relaxing dip.

 The Willow Stream Spa at Fairmont Banff Springs

-Regularly listed as one of the top spa destinations in the world, The Willow Stream spa at Fairmont Banff Springs offers guest a full spa experience alongside a modern take on the historic Banff hot springs, including three waterfall pools and a European mineral pool.
+Regularly listed as one of the top spa destinations in the world, The Willow Stream Spa at Fairmont Banff Springs offers guests a full spa experience alongside a modern take on the historic Banff hot springs, including three waterfall pools and a European mineral pool.